-A collection of Spring-inspired objects from our collection
+A selection of spring-inspired objects from our collection

-While we still have a little while to go before the official start of the season (roll on, 20th March), we’re celebrating the occasion by highlighting some of our favourite blossoms, blooms and Spring scenes from the collection.
+We’re celebrating some of our favourite blossoms, blooms and spring scenes from the collection.
 This bountiful season has inspired artists from all corners of the world for many, many centuries.

 The group was named after a rural area outside of Melbourne, where the artists gathered to live and paint at an informal artist’s camp called the Mount Eagle Homestead.
 Members of the Heidelberg movement often painted ‘en plein air’, or out in nature, with an emphasis on light, colour and the use of experimental brush strokes.